Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 The most common dayparting error is cutting off budget during hours that feed downstream conversions.

 Look at last-click conversion rates, but also look at total attributed revenue across your full attribution window before making aggressive dayparting cuts.
-A hour with a 3% immediate conversion rate might drive significant delayed purchases when factored over the full window.
+An hour with a 3% immediate conversion rate might drive significant delayed purchases when factored over the full window.

 Getting Started Without API Access